dogkisser/walltaker-engine/Readme.md

 ## Building

-The only external dependency is pkg-config.
+The only build dependency is pkg-config.
 LibVLC is vendored.